 They were through.
 Coated in alien gore, slime and a patchwork of plasma burns, but they were through.

 The hangar bay was a war zone unto itself.
 It evidently had borne the brunt of the fighting once the Covenant raiding parties touched down.
 Overhead, plasma-ravaged loading gantries twisted and curled like scary fingers.
 The few Longsword fighters that had failed to launch had been blown apart in their stands, the charred skeletons of their pilots rendered messy smears on the deck below.

-Mounted gun emplacements, lined high along the mezzanine deck, had fired until their gun barrels glowed molten red and the crews were overrun.
+Mounted gun emplacements, lined high along the mezzanine deck, had fired until their gun barrels glowed molten red and their crews were overrun.
 The marines had doggedly tried to deny the Covenant intrusion forces, giving their lives to the last.
 Hundreds of slaughtered Grunts and even the occasional broken Hunter stood mute testament to their sacrifice.

-Scimitar's ride in, a Pelican dressed in the olive livery of the UNSC, sat alone amidst aftermath of this carnage, its rear hatch lowered invitingly.
+Scimitar's ride, a Pelican dressed in the olive livery of the UNSC, sat alone amidst the aftermath of this carnage, its rear hatch lowered invitingly.
 The pristine colour of its hull seemed entirely at odds with the surrounding brutality.
 The Spartans didn't hesitate, sprinting forward.
 Behind them, alien throats warbled deeply, and a torrent of plasma shots began slicing at their heels every step of the way.
 The Elites had caught up with them.
 Oh, but the ramp was so close!
 Eric could almost reach out and touch it.

 Then the world exploded in sound and fury.